MrPoudel/Autotools/README.md

 $`make distclean`

-(Cleans miost of the generated files)
+(Cleans most of the generated files)